NeurodataWithoutBorders/nwbinspector/docs/best_practices/time_series.rst

 Subtypes
 ~~~~~~~~

-:py:class:`~pynwb.ecephys.ElectricalSeries` are reserved for neural data. :py:class:`~pynwb.ecephys.ElectricalSeries`
+:nwb-schema:ref:`sec-ElectricalSeries` are reserved for neural data.
+An
-holds signal from electrodes positioned in or around the brain that are monitoring neural activity, and only those
+:nwb-schema:ref:`sec-ElectricalSeries` holds signal from electrodes positioned in or around the
-electrodes should be in the :py:class:`~pynwb.file.ElectrodeTable`.
+brain that are monitoring neural activity, and only those electrodes should be in the
+:nwb-schema:ref:`ElectrodeTable <sec-ElectricalTable>`.

 For non-neural electrodes that still may store and report raw values in Volts, simply use a general
-:py:class:`~pynwb.base.TimeSeries` object with :py:attr:`~pynwb.base.TimeSeries.unit` set to "Volts".
+:nwb-schema:ref:`sec-TimeSeries` object with ``units`` set to "Volts".